 How To Apply

-To find out about becoming a volunteer, please first complete our volunteer application.
-You may apply online or at SICSA, 2600 Wilmington Pike, Kettering, OH 45419.
-After you have submitted your application, you may attend an upcoming volunteer orientation.
-The next orientation will be held on Monday, May 5th from 6-7PM in the training room at SICSA.
+To find out about becoming a volunteer at SICSA, please first complete our volunteer application.
+After you have submitted your online application, you may attend an upcoming volunteer orientation.
+The next orientation will be held on Tuesday, September 23rd from 6pm-7pm in the training room at SICSA.
 We hope to see you there!
-For more information about volunteer opportunities, please review our FAQ or contact Katie Tilly, Volunteer Coordinator at KTilly@sicsa.org or 937-294-6505 ext.
-21.
+For more information about our volunteer opportunities, please review our FAQ or contact Jennie Baxla, Volunteer Coordinator, at 937-294-6505 ext.
+21 or email@example.com.

 We have year-round opportunities for volunteers 18 years old or older.
-Volunteers for our annual Lift Your Leg event must be 16 years of age or older.
-Applications for youth ages 13-17 are only excepted for the Junior Volunteer Program during specified times of the year.
-For children ages 9-12, please visit our Parent's Apprentice section.
+Applications for youth ages 13-17 are only accepted for the Junior Volunteer Program during specified times of the year.
+Children ages 8-12 may volunteer as Parent Youth Partners (PYPers).

 SICSA volunteers who choose to work with dogs and cats receive Open Paw training and have access to several continuing education and enrichment training courses.
 Volunteers receive a t-shirt at cost, and dog volunteers also receive an apron at cost.